DioryMe/diory-browser-electron/scripts/README-validate-migrate.md

 1. Every link points to a diory that is part of the diograph
 2. latlng is string with correct structure + no latitude / longitude
-3. data is an array
-4. links is an object
-5. All other fields are string
+3. No extra attributes
+4. Correct type of values: array, object or string

 ## What it migrates?